 How to Apply

 Parents interested in borrowing a Federal Direct PLUS Loan will complete the online application process and Master Promissory Note (MPN) through the Department of Education at www.studentloans.gov.
 An instant credit check is a part of this application process.
 A Department of Education-issued FAFSA PIN is necessary to complete the process.
-Go to www.pin.ed.gov to find your current PIN, apply for a PIN, or obtain a new PIN.
+Go to https://fsaid.ed.gov to find your current ID apply for an ID, or obtain a new ID.

 Step 1: Apply for a Parent PLUS Loan for the current school year.